mwgray/code-samples/Logging/README.md

 The basic usage comes down to logging call, which consists of the the following components:

 * A __category__, which allows for filtering during runtime.
 For example, ui related logging uses the category "UI", physics would use "Physics", etc.
 * __Severity__, which is the traditional usual fatal error, warn, info, debug, trace.
-Additionally, there is force, which basically forces a logging output, regardless of the category / severity.
+Additionally, there is force, which always logs output, regardless of the category / severity.
 * The __message__ itself, which is a printf formatted string followed by the parameters.

+A logger can be configured via:

+* __Subscriptions__: If a category is subscribed to it will show logs from that category.
+* __Severity Filters__: By default, severities of warn and above are always shown, and severities below info are filtered out.
+These can be changed to customize the verbosity of the logger.

 In order for a user to see a given log statement, they must be subscribed to that category.
 This offers some advantages: